-In order to affect the commitments contained in this EMP, procedures and method statements will be drafted by the relevant responsible quarrying staff and Contractors.
+In order to affect the commitments contained in this EMP, procedures and method statements will be drafted by the relevant proponent (safety health and environment manager) and Contractors.
 These include, but may not be limited:

 - Standard operating procedures for environmental action plan and management programme execution. - Incident and emergency response procedures. - Auditing, monitoring and reporting procedures, and - Method statements for EMP compliance for ad hoc activities not directly addressed in the EMP action plans.